Irell Wins $234M Jury Verdict for WARF Against ApplePrint PDF

 The case is Wisconsin Alumni Research Foundation v.
 Apple Inc., case number 3:14-cv-00062, in the U.S. District Court for the Western District of Wisconsin.

 The WARF trial team includes Morgan Chu, Gary Frischling, Jason Sheasby, Alan Heinrich, Annita Zhong, Christopher Abernathy, Amy Proctor and Tony Rowles.
-The home team includes Richard Birnholz, Rebecca Carson, Gavin Snyder and Grace Chen.
+The home team includes Richard Birnholz, Rebecca Carson and Gavin Snyder.